 Why do my fears tend to come true and my hopes just fade away?

-What God says: Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand (Isaiah 41:10).
+What God Says: Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand (Isaiah 41:10).

 Job said, ’The thing that I fear comes upon me, and what I dread befalls me.’
 Fear not God says, and why?
 The answer is “I am with you.”
-It is important to note that God never promises that he will keep trouble away from us, just that he will help us overcome it.
+It is important to note that God never promises that He will keep trouble away from us, just that He will help us overcome it.

 So why the emphasis on “Fear not”?
 Why does God say it so many times in the Bible?
 The main reason is that fear and faith do not work well together.
 We need some faith for God to help us and fear damages it.
 That is why it is a favorite weapon of the Adversary.
-What we fear continually is likely to manifest because it blocks the faith that would stop it from happening.
+What we fear continually could manifest because it blocks the faith that would stop it from happening.
 Remember however that being afraid and living in fear are different.
 We all get afraid but you can decide not to live in fear.
 You can keep reminding yourself to trust God.
 Every time you feel afraid, do some things to build your faith.
 Eventually the fear will lose its strength and your faith will get stronger.

 My life is passing-by and my dreams are shattered.

-What God says: My purpose (and promise) for your life cannot lie, If it seems slow, wait for it but it will surely come to pass.
+What God Says: My purpose (and promise) for your life cannot lie, If it seems slow, wait for it but it will surely come to pass.
 (Habakkuk 2:3).

 The challenge though is not letting go of God’s promise in spite of everything you see.
-We must believe that his promises always manifest (Isaiah 55:11).
-It is typical of God to move us slowly towards our purpose as he prepares us along the way, and then we ultimately see what he promised beautifully unfolding before us.
+We must believe that His promises always manifest (Isaiah 55:11).
+It is typical of God to move us slowly towards our purpose as He prepares us along the way, and then we ultimately see what He promised beautifully unfolding before us.